pandas-dev/pandas/doc/source/user_guide/indexing.rst

 ----------------------------------------------------------

 An alternative to :meth:`~pandas.DataFrame.where` is to use :func:`numpy.where`.
-Combined with setting a new column, you can use it to enlarge a dataframe where the values are determined conditionally.
+Combined with setting a new column, you can use it to enlarge a DataFrame where the values are determined conditionally.

-Consider you have two choices to choose from in the following dataframe.
+Consider you have two choices to choose from in the following DataFrame.
 And you want to set a new column color to 'green' when the second column has 'Z'.
 You can do the
 following: